 The relative decrease in property prices – caused by the increasing number of available units on the market – allowed investors to acquire properties with relatively low prices.

+This type of recession is the perfect period to invest in real estate where the acquisition cost is relatively low against a good rental income, for the existing projects.
 The property prices are forecasted to increase back in HY 1, 2020.
 Now is the perfect time to invest in off-plan projects as the property value will automatically increase once the projects are handed over.

 A batch of interesting off-plan projects ranging from Apartments, Duplexes to Townhouses and Villas, are listed with Nationwide Middle East Properties with different handover timelines throughout the year of 2019 such as Meera Towers in Reem Island, West Yas, Mamsha Al Saadiyat, Jawaher Al Saadiyat, The Bridges, and many more that you can discover on www.nwmea.com

 For more details and inquiries, please feel free to call 80014444 or 0509138969.